Zhumadian Henan, China Travel Guide

 Enjoy a leisurely stroll along the city's waterways during the evening, when locals gather for exercise and socializing.

-The unique rock formations of Chaya Mountain, especially from higher perspectives.
+The unique rock formations of Chaya Mountain, notably from higher perspectives.
 The serene beauty of Nanhai Temple.

 Zhumadian hosts several significant religious sites.

-The region's deep history exists in its archaeological remnants.
+The region's deep history is found in its archaeological remnants.

 Public parks blend relaxation and local observation.